kmugrage/gocd.github.io/_posts/2014-06-05-using-go-cd-with-custom-certificates.md

 Import command completed:  1 entries successfully imported, 0 entries failed or cancelled
 ```

-## Step 4: Replacing the current Go keystore with the newly generated one
+## Step 4: Replacing the current GoCD keystore with the newly generated one

-Now that the **keystore** (/tmp/keystore) is created, we'll replace the one that Go uses with this new one.
+Now that the **keystore** (/tmp/keystore) is created, we'll replace the one that GoCD uses with this new one.

 - Stop go-server